kalkulacka-one/volebni-kalkulacka-2022/frontend/docs/icons.md

 #### Title

-In case the icon is not only a visual enhancement (for example supplementary to a label) but has a meaning, you should add title for accessiblity:
+In case the icon is not only a visual enhancement (for example supplementary to a label) but has a meaning, you should add title for accessibility:

 ```js
 <IconComponent :icon="vkiLogoInFavour" title="I'm in favour" />